onukura/gitbucket-csvtsv-plugin/README.md

 ## Note

-Currently, files with more than **3000** rows will not be rendered because of html rendering performance.
+Large (> about 512kb) files will not be rendered for browser performance.

 ## Version